dyaatumazy/nislab/README.md

 # nislab
-his line is written by admin1 on workstation1
+This line is written by admin1 on workstation1.